WHAT IS WISDOM?

 Western Philosophy

-2. Aristotelian Perspective – Key Idea: Wisdom is practical reasoning (phronesis) applied to ethical living. – Details: Aristotle distinguished between theoretical wisdom (sophia), which concerns universal truths, and practical wisdom (phronesis), which involves making virtuous decisions in specific situations.
+Aristotle distinguished between theoretical wisdom (sophia), which concerns universal truths, and practical wisdom (phronesis), which involves making virtuous decisions in specific situations.
 Phronesis requires balancing reason, emotion, and experience to act justly and achieve eudaimonia (flourishing).
-Wisdom, for Aristotle, is not just knowing what is good but doing it consistently.
+Wisdom, for Aristotle, is not just knowing what is good but doing what is good consistently.

 – Details: Stoics like Epictetus and Marcus Aurelius saw wisdom as the ability to focus on what is within one’s control (thoughts, actions) while accepting external events with equanimity.
 Wisdom involves cultivating virtues (justice, courage, temperance, wisdom) and aligning one’s life with rational order.